-Traveling to Africa is no small feat.
+Traveling to South Africa is no small feat.
 For international travelers flying into South Africa, it can take anywhere between ten to twenty hours or more!
-For most travelers, everyone flies to Africa to experience animals in their natural habitat, to take a road trip throughout South Africa, to see the blue city of Morocco, experience the Arabian nights or wonder at the magnificent Victoria Falls.
-The reason people want to visit Africa are endless, but the one thing in common is flying there.
+People fly from all over the world to visit South Africa to experience animals in their natural habitat, drink delicious wines in Cape Town, or to take an epic road trip throughout South Africa.
+The reasons people want to visit are endless, but one thing you should know before visiting South Africa is how to successfully fly to and from there.

-Adam and I just got back home to Washington D.C. last week after spending ten of the most wonderful nights of our lives in Africa.
-In those ten nights we flew eight times!!!
-We flew to and from Johannesburg, South Africa, within South Africa and Zambia.
+We spent a combined ten nights in South Africa and Zambia.
+During that time we flew eight times!!!
+We flew to and from Johannesburg, within game reserves in South Africa and Zambia.
 Therefore, we encountered a lot of flight and traveling situations unlike any we have ever experienced in our traveling careers.
-This post is to help all the world travelers flying to South Africa and other countries to/in Africa.
+So I created this post is to help all the world travelers flying to South Africa and other countries to/in Africa.
 My tips are from our own experience in South Africa (at several airports) and Zambia.

 So, before you do your happy dance…